-A brief walk up a super narrow staircase later you will be greeted with a 360 degree view of the highest stained glass windows Paris has to offer.
-Each stained glass depicted several shade of colors.
+A brief walk up a super narrow staircase later you will be greeted with a 360-degree view of the highest stained glass windows Paris has to offer.
+Each stained glass depicted several shades of colors.
 Since it was raining during our visit there was no sunlight shining through the glass so one can imagine how it would look inside the chamber on a bright sunny Parisian day.

-Sitting atop one of the highest hills in the backdrop of Paris is the Sacre-Coeur, or the Basilica of the Sacred Heart of Paris.
-A train ride, a walk through a sketchy part of town and a ton of stairs later (take the funicular if you don’t care about your step count) we arrived to the top of the Roman Catholic church.
+Sitting atop one of the highest hills in the backdrop of Paris is the Sacre-Coeur or the Basilica of the Sacred Heart of Paris.
+A train ride, a walk through a sketchy part of town, and a ton of stairs later (take the funicular if you don’t care about your step count) we arrived at the top of the Roman Catholic church.
 You couldn’t see much of the skyline view as it was an overcast and drizzly day but I did my best to try and seek out the Eiffel tower’s structure, no luck.
-The view was a refreshing looking back at the city and tracing where we’ve been the last few days.
+The view was refreshing looking back at the city and tracing where we’ve been the last few days.

 One of the museums I was really looking forward to visiting was Musee d’Orsay.
 Not often do you get to be in a museum that used to be a train station so you can sense my anticipation when we queued up for the line.
 After about an hour, yes that long, and security check we grabbed some map layouts of the joint to get a basic sense of where everything was.

 After a few steps, you can literally see my face be in awe at what I was seeing.
 I’m not an architecture expert in any sense but this place had me oohing and aahing.
 There was a central pathway that displayed a multitude of artwork with splits on either side leading into more exhibits.
 Corridors that led you up and down and back up again with different display pieces to gawk at.
 Not only did it span a good length of the River Seine it was parallel to but it was a few stories high as well.